Get the most out of every day

 I use my Daily Planner Page (available to download free from the resources page), most days.

-I think it works best if you try and get into the habit of filling it in each evening (it helps you to sleep better) or first thing in the morning.
-You don't have to use it every day if you don't want to, just as often as you can or whenever you need a little more focus.
+I think it works best if you try and get into the habit of filling it in each evening (it helps you to sleep better) or first thing in the morning as part of your morning routine.
+You don't have to use it every day if you don't want to - just as often as you can or whenever you need a little more focus.

 Writing a plan for the day helps me to feel like I'm in control of my day (rather than the other way round).
 It eliminates the feeling of overwhelm, helps me focus solely on what needs to be done each day, reduces procrastination and helps me stick to my healthy habits.